-\ Colonial Records of NC, Vol. VIII. pp. 552, 588, 672.
+[†] Colonial Records of N. C., Vol. VIII, pp. 552, 588, 672.

 We shall now give an account of the battle of Alamance, with its accompanying circumstances.
-When Tryon encamped at Hunter's Lodge the seat of Colonel Theophilus Hunter, about four miles south of where the city of Raleigh now stands, he remained there four days, from the 4th till the 8th of May.
-There was a good deal of difficulty in securing the services of the troops from Wake county, many of them having to be forcibly drafted into the army, though their commander, Colonel Hinton, was untiring in his efforts to aid the government.
-Finding that he could not carry his artillery over the Granville Tobacco Path, which went in the direction of Hillsborough, Tryon had a way cleared through the woods and called it Ramsgate Road.
-This road - with its name corrupted into "Ramcat" - is still in use near Raleigh.
+When Tryon encamped at Hunter's Lodge, the seat of Colonel Theophilus Hunter, about four miles south of where the city of Raleigh now stands, he remained there four days, from the 4th till There was a good deal of difficulty in securthe 8th of May. ing the services of the troops from Wake county, many of them having to be forcibly drafted into the army, though their commander, Colonel Hinton, was untiring in his efforts to aid the government.† Finding that he could not carry his artillery over the Granville Tobacco Path, which went in the direction of Hillsborough, Tryon had a way cleared through the woods and called it Ramsgate Road. road-with its name corrupted into "Ramcat"-is still in use near Raleigh.